 Reserve a trip online, by email, or phone.
 Reservations must be made at least 24 hours in advance, and full payment at the time of booking is required.
 We accept cash and all major credit cards.

 We are kid-friendly and can normally accommodate children ages 7 or older.

 Give the gift of adventure!
-Gift certificates are available for scenic / photo flights or a specific dollar amount.
+Gift certificates are available for specific flights or a designated dollar amount.
 They expire one year from the date of purchase.
 (Exception: 2019 and 2020 gift certificates will not expire due to COVID-19.)
 Certificates are non-refundable.
 Certificate holders may upgrade their tour; the value of the certificate will be applied to the chosen flight’s price.

 No worries if you lose the certificate.
-We will gladly send you a new copy.
+We can send you a new copy.

 Purchase an E-Gift Certificate online or give us a call.